 - that is adjacent to the tract of land on which the project would be located, and the two properties are separated only by a river, stream, railroad line, or public highway

-Briefs – a written document filed with the Commission to present a party’s legal and factual arguments for consideration by the Commission.
+Briefs – a written document filed with the Commission to present a party’s legal and factual arguments.
 Briefs deal with matters such as the parties’ interpretation of the applicable law that is relevant to the case or their views of how the Commission should understand the evidence that has been presented to them.

 The Commission may solicit briefs from the parties at any point during a case.